Month 2, Day 7, Sunday 12:00 p.m.

 She swallowed heavily.
 “And what did you tell her?”

-Oliver placed a hand on Sebastien’s shoulder, his hand warm through her shirt.
+Oliver placed a hand on Sebastien’s shoulder, his skin warm through her shirt.
 “Don’t look so worried!
 I told her I wouldn’t even entertain the idea of betrayal.
-But then Miss Canelo suggested something that…might be worth considering.
+But then Miss Canelo suggested something that might be worth consideration.
 The University wants to set up a meeting with you—well, with the Raven Queen.
 They’re willing to pay for your presence with a tribute, just like Lord Lynwood did.”

 “I imagine they’re hoping to negotiate with her for the book.
 But no, I don’t think they can be trusted.
-Just as likely they’re hoping to take what they want through force and betrayal.
 Setting up the meeting was the secondary suggestion, after all.
-But if we could ensure your safety while still gaining the tribute, it might be worth it for the chance that you can gain something while losing nothing.
+But if we could ensure your safety while still acquiring the tribute, it might be worth it for the chance that you can gain something while losing nothing.
 It would also make me seem more influential and amenable.
 Though I would caution you against giving up the book, no matter what they offer.
-Without it, you have very little leverage against more severe retaliation, and it’s possible they could even use it against you, even in your identity as Sebastien Siverling.
+Without it, you have very little leverage against more severe retaliation, and it’s possible they could use it against you, even in your identity as Sebastien Siverling.
 We don’t know what’s inside it, after all.”

-“I can prepare a location, hire people that won’t be associated with the Verdant Stag to act as security, and set up some kind of intermediary to meet with them.
-A raven, perhaps?” he asked with a large, mischievous smile.
+“I can prepare a location, hire security that won’t be associated with the Verdant Stag, and set up an intermediary to meet with them.
+A raven, perhaps?”
+Oliver asked with a mischievous smile.

 Sebastien laughed.
 “We’ll need wards.
 Protections.
 Plans to neutralize anything they might come up with.”